Raising LGBT+ visibility

 Colleagues can show solidarity in different ways, from just wearing a rainbow lanyard to attending Pride parades to recruiting other allies.
 I'm so proud of my colleague Liam, who is demonstrating the significant impact allies can have!
 He organized several 'Diversity and Inclusion Roadshows.'
 He led Atkins to Manchester Pride in 2019, which puts out such a strong message that makes LGBT+ staff feel included.
 His example will hopefully encourage all colleagues to get involved.
 I hope we can organize more events and marches once the COVID-19 situation improves.

-It's the 51st anniversary of the Stonewall riots and the birth of the gay rights movement!
-But unfortunately, right now, we can't don some glitter and head to the streets to celebrate and raise awareness of LGBT+ rights.
-Instead, we're taking this crucial time to facilitate those important conversations.
-So our upcoming newsletter piece discusses the history of Pride Month and how instrumental the BAME community were in the gay rights movement.
-We want to raise awareness of Atkins' BAME network while looking for opportunities to share resources and collaborate to achieve greater visibility and diversity in the workplace.
+It was the 51st anniversary of the Stonewall riots and the birth of the gay rights movement!
+However, due to the global COVID-19 pandemic, we were unable to celebrate the occasion as we usually would.
+However, we shared a newsletter that discussed the history of Pride Month and how instrumental the BAME community were in the gay rights movement.
+We wanted to raise awareness of Atkins' BAME network while looking for opportunities to share resources and collaborate to achieve greater visibility and diversity in the workplace.
 I think intersectionality is key to making this happen!

 Discover more ways our people are championing equality, diversity and inclusion at Atkins.